-The corresponding Blackboard course will open up one week prior to the start of the lectures.
+The corresponding Blackboard course will be made available one week prior to the start of the course.

 Register for every course and workgroup via uSis.
 Some courses and workgroups have a limited number of participants, so register on time (before the course starts).
 In uSis you can access your personal schedule and view your results.
 Registration in uSis is possible from four weeks before the start of the course.

 Also register for every course in Blackboard.
 Important information about the course is posted there.